-- 26.1 Named Officer(s) within the relevant section will be responsible for the day to day operational management of any new contract in their section. - 26.2 The Procurement Team will assist in contract management, particularly in crossfunctional (or cross-authority) agreements, with roles being established with sections at contract mobilisation. - 26.3 Requirements for contract management are to include and not limited to: (as a minimum); - 26.4 An annual review (in consultation with the Finance Team) of the financial status of any supplier in contract with the Council - 26.5 Annual check for validity of any required certifications and evidence of current insurance cover - 26.6 Regular review meetings at agreed intervals to discuss: - 1) Contractual performance (key performance measures) - 2) Social value delivery - 3) Innovations or other potential savings in areas relating to the contract or opportunities to improve the range of services provided. - 4) Risk identification, evaluation and management on subjects relating to the contract - 5) Customer complaints and compliments. - 6) Any data protection issues.
+- 26.1 Named Officer(s) will be responsible for the day to day operational management of all contracts. - 26.2 Requirements for contract management are to include and not limited to: (as a minimum);

+- 26.3 An annual review (in consultation with the Finance Team) of the financial status of any key suppliers in contract with the Council. - 26.4 Annual check for validity of any required certifications and evidence of current insurance cover. - 26.5 Regular review meetings at agreed intervals to discuss: - 1) Contractual performance (key performance measures). - 2) Social value delivery. - 3) Innovations or other potential savings in areas relating to the contract or opportunities to improve the range of services provided. - 4) Risk identification, evaluation and management on subjects relating to the contract. - 5) Customer complaints and compliments. - 6) Any data protection issues.